nolmoonen/nvjpeg-bug-report-4/README.md

 # nvjpeg-bug-report-4

+> [!CAUTION]
+> Thanks to the nvJPEG team, this bug has been fixed in CUDA 12.9.

 Demonstrates issues in `nvjpegDecodeJpegTransferToDevice` when decoding large images.
 The reproducer simply decodes an image.

 Tested with CUDA 12.6.1 driver version 560.35.03 on Ubuntu 22.04.3.